Everything You Need to Know About Brain Stem Function

-Of your brains four main regions, the brain stem function probably plays the most vital role of all.
-Your brain as a whole along with your body’s vital organs, all rely on a healthy brain stem function.
+Of your brain’s four main regions, the brain stem function probably plays the most vital role of all.
+Your brain as a whole, along with your body’s vital organs, all rely on healthy brain stem function.

-A tree and all its branches and leaves represent your brain, body and its vital organs.
+A tree and all its branches and leaves represent your brain, body, and vital organs.
 The tree trunk represents your brain stem.
-Without the tree trunk, everything else over time will shrivel away and die.
+Without the tree trunk, everything else will, over time, shrivel away and die.

 That’s how important it is!